NEW ZEALAND - The South Island 10, 13, or 16 days

 Day 4

-• Afterward, we recommend the Key Summit hike, part of the famous Routeburn Track.
+Afterward, we recommend the 🎒Key Summit hike, part of the famous Routeburn Track.
 Enjoy panoramic views over mountains and alpine lakes.
-It’s a 3-hr. roundtrip hike.

 DAY 5

-• Doubtful Sound and the entire Fiordland Park receives a high amount of rainfall, ranging from a yearly average of 3,000–6,000 mm (120–240 in).
+Doubtful Sound and Fiordland Park get a lot of rain each year, between 3,000 and 6,000 mm (120 to 240 inches).
 The vegetation on the mountainous landscape surrounding the fjord is dense native rain forest.

 Te Anau ---> Doubtful Sound boat launch parking lot.
 (Manapouri) 25 min.